diem/whackadep/README.md

 A dashboard to update your dependencies.
 ## Usage

-To run the whole thing for development:
+To run the whole thing for development (requires [docker-compose](https://docs.docker.com/compose/)):

 ```sh
 make